Frequently Asked Questions

 When you list your property exclusively with one Agent, they will circulate the listing to others who work through them, giving you extensive market coverage.

-2. Should I do anything to my property before putting it on the market?
+2. Should I prepare or upgrade my property before selling?

 Answer: It is advisable to have your property cleaned and painted and the garden tidy.
 If areas need serious repairs, i.e., leaks in the roof, termite damage, rust, etc., these should be repaired, not passed on to the new owner or tenant.